2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 A decree dating back to 1900 established that brothels were to be established in isolated areas, so Lakkos was the place designed for the Christian brothels (the Turkish ones were confined to a different area).

-In Lakkos, hashish, raki, and crime was the norm, but also rebetiko music and bohemian artists.
+In Lakkos, hashish, raki, and crime were the norm, but also rebetiko music and bohemian artists.

-Lakkos was home to prostitutes, criminals, and pimps, representing everything that the good and snobbish Heraklion society would despise.
+Lakkos was home to prostitutes, criminals, and pimps, representing everything that the (at that time) snobbish Heraklion society would despise.

-During the exchange of population between Greece and Turkey (the 1920s), Lakkos received many refugees from Asia Minor, a bit like Splantzia, in Chania.
-This fact helped, even more, making Lakkos a place for the outcasts.
+During the population exchange between Greece and Turkey (the 1920s), Lakkos received many refugees from Asia Minor, a bit like Splantzia, in Chania.
+This helped the area to turn into a place for outcasts.

 After World War II, during the Nazi occupation, Lakkos’ prostitutes were transferred to a central hotel to attend to the needs of German soldiers.
 And, little by little, the district was abandoned.